xindalok/Data-Cleaning-Cafe-Dataset-python/Data cleaning.md

   Converted columns to appropriate data types to align with analytical requirements and improve computational efficiency.

 - **Item Name Mapping:**
-  Leveraged a dictionary to map derived price values to corresponding item names in the 'Item' column, ensuring accurate categorization.
+  Leveraged dictionaries to map derived price values to corresponding item names, ensuring accurate categorization.

 - **Unit Price Derivation:**
   Computed 'Price Per Unit' by dividing the 'Total Spent' column by the 'Quantity' column.